Psychedelic/cover-validator/README.md

 - Save a build config to Cover canister to reuse later (login required)
 - Required inputs:
   - `canisterId` (string): ID of the canister you want to build
+  - `delegateCanisterId` (string): Leave it empty if you don't use it.
+The canister controller of the `canisterId`, useful when the controller is the cycle wallet canister or proxy canister.
   - `canisterName` (string): name of the canister
   - `repoUrl` (string): github repo of the canister in format **{server}/{repo}**
   - `repoAccessToken` (string): Personal Access Token of a github account that has `READ` permission.
 Leave it empty if your repo is public [How to create Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)